Special Weather Statement issued for Glades, Hendry, Inland Collier County by NWS - News Break

 Special Weather Statement issued for Glades, Hendry, Inland Collier County by NWS

-Effective: 2021-07-09 05:19:00 EDT Expires: 2021-07-09 20:00:00 EDT Urgency: Expected Severity: Minor Certainty: Observed Instruction: This activity was also developing in an environment favorable for the formation of funnel clouds.
-Stay tuned to NOAA weather radio and local media for additional updates and possible warnings.
-To report severe weather, contact your nearest law enforcement agency.
+Effective: 2021-07-08 12:55:00 EDT Expires: 2021-07-08 18:15:00 EDT Urgency: Expected Severity: Minor Certainty: Observed Instruction: To report severe weather, contact your nearest law enforcement agency.
 You can also share your report with NWS Miami on Facebook and Twitter.
-Target Area: Glades; Hendry; Inland Collier County SIGNIFICANT WEATHER ADVISORY FOR NORTH CENTRAL COLLIER NORTHWESTERN HENDRY AND SOUTHWESTERN GLADES COUNTIES UNTIL 800 PM EDT * At 721 PM EDT, National Weather Service meteorologists were tracking a strong thunderstorm near Felda, or 9 miles east of Lehigh Acres, moving southeast at 10 mph. * Winds in excess of 45 mph and funnel clouds possible with this storm. * Locations impacted include Labelle, Immokalee, Port La Belle, Felda, Ortona, Muse, Keri, Bunker Hill and Lake Trafford.alerts.weather.gov
+Target Area: Glades; Hendry; Inland Collier County; Inland Palm Beach County SIGNIFICANT WEATHER ADVISORY FOR NORTH CENTRAL COLLIER...EASTERN HENDRY...WEST CENTRAL PALM BEACH AND SOUTH CENTRAL GLADES COUNTIES UNTIL 615 PM EDT * At 522 PM EDT, National Weather Service meteorologists were tracking strong thunderstorms along a line extending from 7 miles southwest of Devils Garden to 8 miles north of Hendry Correctional.
+Movement was northeast at 5 mph. * Small hail and winds in excess of 45 mph possible with these storms. * Locations impacted include Clewiston, Moore Haven, Montura, Lake Harbor, Hendry Correctional, Devils Garden, Harlem and Lake Hicpochee.alerts.weather.gov

 Comments / 0